 B.A., Comparative Literature

 E.E.
 Lawrence’s work utilizes informal analytical methods to address questions about what we ought to do, believe, and value within the context of information cultures and institutions.
-They are especially interested in those questions that concern—or otherwise have implications for—the advancement of the library’s political aims via its recreational function.
-For instance, they ask in their research:
+He is especially interested in those questions that concern—or otherwise have implications for—the advancement of the library’s political aims via its recreational function.
+For instance, he asks in his research:

 - What ideal readers (and reader ideals) animate contemporary Readers’ Advisory?
 What sorts of skills, habits, or dispositions should we valorize in theory and in practice?